s0merset7/SomersetsBlog/content/posts/semgrep_intro/semgrepNotes.md

 	}
 </style>

-The goal of this post is to give an introduction into how to create rules using Semgrep as well getting a broad overview of what the tool is.
-The structure here will be to first explore the tool, then go into exmples on how to use it with the User Interface(UI) to understand the logic, then finally go into how to actually code the rules on a more complex level.
+The goal of this post is to give an introduction into how to create rules using Semgrep as well as getting a broad overview of what the tool is.
+The structure here will be to first explore the tool, then go into examples on how to use it with the User Interface(UI) to understand the logic, then finally go into how to actually code the rules on a more complex level.

 ## Table of Contents
 - [What is Semgrep](#what-is-semgrep)